immutables/immutables.github.io/style.md

 class.
 Of course, it is possible to generate immutable subclasses for nested static inner classes or interfaces.

-Use a `@Value.Enclosing` annotation on a top-level class to provide namespacing for implementation classes generated out of nested abstract value types.
+`@Value.Enclosing` annotation can be used on a top-level class to provide namespacing for implementation classes generated out of nested abstract value types.
 This can be used as a matter of preference or to avoid name clashes of immutable implementation classes which would otherwise be generated as top-level classes in the same package.